 Kraków

-The ancient, royal city of Kraków...
+The royal city of Kraków...

 ... is a unique symbol of Polish national identity.
 Enchantingly picturesque, rich in relics of all epochs, it represents the thousand-year-long history of the Polish nation.